 Please note that I use a few commercial programs, but it is possible to use all free programs and resources for your own artistic projects.

-Note: There are no ads on this site, nor are there any links to donate money to me.
+There are no ads on this site, nor are there any links to donate money.
 The comic is free to view (and enjoy, I hope).
-If you like the comic, tell your friends.
+If you like the comic, please tell your friends.
 I’ve got several years of material and jokes already written, I just need to make the comics.
 The one promotional item I have on this site is a link to my wife’s site, Galenorn.com.
 Check it out.